Carmel National Nature Reserve, near Llandeilo

 This waymarked circular walk starts from the car park and goes to a viewpoint with a bench over the Cleddau Estuary.
 Along the way, there is an informal picnic area with wooden benches carved from tree trunks.

-Minwear Woods is situated off the A4075, five miles west of Narberth.
+Minwear Forest is situated off the A4075, five miles west of Narberth.

 The OS grid reference is SN 053 138.